lautomator/attendance-tracker/readme.md

 # Attendance Tracker

 ## Purpose
 This simple app tracks attendance for the given names and sessions entered.
 The tracker is written with javascript, jQuery, and Bootstrap.
 The app is an example of an **MVC design pattern**.
-Users can enter the number of days (or sessions) and the add students to the class roster.
+Users can enter the number of days (or sessions) and add students to the class roster.

 **Please note:** because this application uses local storage, the data will not persist (as in a database).
 This project was merely and exercise to refactor some old code and use an MVC design pattern.
 The program is made for mobile and desktop views.